frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/attendance-status.md

 ## 1. How to create an Attendance Status:

 1. Go to the Attendance Status list, click on New.
-1. Name your Attendance Status.
+1. Enter a name for the Attendance Status.
 1. Write Abbreviation for your status.
 Which is used in Monthly Attendance Sheet.
 1. Click on save.